Warfactory-Official/GemRender/README.md

 ![four glTF radars, each at its own animation phase](docs/images/radar-gltf.png)

-*Four copies of a six-node, three-material, two-clip radar.
-Each is **one** Flywheel instance despite having three separately-moving parts: the parts move through a bone palette, not through separate draws.
-No two are on the same animation frame.*

 ## What it does

 - **Imports glTF 2.0** – node animation, skinning and morph targets, all three of glTF's animation